-We’re mixing things up this year and instead of our national GROW agri-tech business plan competition, we’re going to be running an AgriTech hackathon in partnership with Allia Serious Impact 7-8 April in Cambridge.
+We mixed things up this year and instead of our national GROW agri-tech business plan competition, we organised an AgriTech hackathon in partnership with Allia Serious Impact 7-8 April in Cambridge.

->sudo : grow will focus on some of the most challenging areas facing the agricultural industry today, including: making food systems consumer-centric, supporting and enhancing traditional approaches to weed control and data integration for crop management.
+>sudo : grow focussed on some of the most challenging areas facing the agricultural industry today, including: making food systems consumer-centric, supporting and enhancing traditional approaches to weed control and data integration for crop management.

-The hackathon will be a weekend of inspirational thinking, problem solving and prototype development to create impactful new solutions to real-world problems and a chance to win some great prizes.
+The hackathon took the form of a weekend of inspirational thinking, problem solving and prototype development designed to create impactful new solutions to real-world problems and a chance to win some great prizes.